stevekinney/vite-workshop/src/content/introduction.md

 These are my notes from the [Vite workshop](https://frontendmasters.com/workshops/vite) for [Frontend Masters](https://frontendmasters.com).

-If you see a typographical error, you can open up a pull request againt [this repository](- [vite-starter](https://github.com/stevekinney/vite-workshop))
+If you see a typographical error, you can open up a pull request againt [this repository](https://github.com/stevekinney/vite-workshop).

 ## Repositories